 The side plank hip raise is a modified side plank variation and involves hip movement.

-It is a lower-back-friendly exercise that strengthens the core, especially the obliques, and improves balance and coordination.
+It is a lower-back-friendly exercise that toughens the core, especially the obliques and improves balance and coordination.

 Find difficult?
-Well, you can make it a bit easier by bending your knees.
-And even most effortless, putting your side knees on the ground.
+Well, you can make it a bit easier by bending your knees and even more easier by putting your side knees on the ground.

 11. Side Plank Leg Raise